This post may contain affiliate links.

 Streusel Topping:

-For the cinnamon streusel topping, cold butter is better to start with to make it easier to cut into the flour and sugar mixture.
+For the cinnamon brown sugar streusel topping, cold butter is better to start with to make it easier to cut into the flour and sugar mixture.
 You can even use a cheese grater to grate the butter as I did for these honey biscuits.
 Use a pastry cutter or fork, or even fingers to mix it all together.

 Vanilla Icing: